modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

 File: ``mobi-lib/ShuttleSchedule.php``

-Aggregates data from NextBusReader, GTSFReader, and data hard coded from the published shuttle schedules.
-This class is the class that is accessed directly from the shuttle schedule module
+This class is used by the shuttle schedule module to read a json file which has the shuttles schedule route and times.

 .. _subsection-mobiweb-StellarData: